hanna-maja/fysio_fitness/README.md

     - For a returning customer you should be able to login ​
 ### Features Left to Implement
+- More videos to come
+- Exclusive video content not reachable from outside the app
 - Trial period for video content
 - Recurring payment to automatically renew access to video content
 - Blog for SEO and creditability